 Once your application has been submitted, please go to this link and fill out the demographic survey questions: https://forms.gle/BqqSc8e1GW2jD87F7

 This information will not be linked to your individual application in any way, but helps EarthRights evaluate our efforts at recruiting a diverse set of applicants.

-We will acknowledge applications received, and will contact those candidates selected for the interview stage by mid-December.
+We will acknowledge applications received, and will contact those candidates selected for the interview stage by mid-December or early January.
 Interviews will be conducted in January.
 Due to the volume of applications, not all applicants will receive an interview.
 Additional materials may be requested at later points in the process.
 It is our intention to make initial offers by late February.

 EarthRights International is an equal opportunity employer that does not discriminate in its hiring practices, and actively encourages people of color, women, people with disabilities, and LGBTQI people to apply.

 For more information on the work of EarthRights International visit www.earthrights.org